Ihave had disturbing fantasies about what may happen to Vassal and me. They are similar to the scenarios the Bigheads described to us a few days ago.

 I have reported Vassal’s past observation that ours is a warfare state in part because our militancy is valuable to us.
 It pumps trillions of dollars into our economy, employs many of our citizens, helps to fill the campaign coffers of the Republocrats, and provides products and technologies that we adapt to civilian use.
 (Among those products and technologies, Vassal does not fail to note, are key components of his invention.)

 In addition, our militancy taps into and reinforces our nation’s sense of supremacy vis-à-vis the world’s other peoples, whose traditions, cultures, and ways of life many of us consider inferior to ours.
-We believe in the superiority of our myths and values, our supposedly democratic form of government, our effervescent popular culture, our innovative and progressive technology, our acquisitive consumerism, our aggressive capitalism, and whatever else seems to serve the best interests of ourselves and our loved ones That belief has helped bring prosperity and contentment to most of us.
+We believe in the superiority of our myths and values, our supposedly democratic form of government, our effervescent popular culture, our innovative and progressive technology, our acquisitive consumerism, our aggressive capitalism, and whatever else seems to serve the best interests of ourselves and our loved ones.
+That belief has helped bring prosperity and contentment to most of us.

 As a recovered radical, Vassal sympathizes with that belief, and with our warmongering in general, though he neither denies nor approves of their harmful consequences.

 “In our circumstances any nation would be like us,” he says.
 “It would have our nation’s ways, the problematic ones as well as the virtuous.
-We know a little about how brutal war is.
+We know how brutal war is.
 We understand that the human cost is high and often unnecessary.
 But we accept that cost, as people everywhere have accepted other evils, including slavery, apartheid, genocide, and the other forms of oppression, exploitation, and inequality that suit us.

 “We are no better or worse than our kind has always been.
 We can’t be.
 It’s in our nature to let our sense of what is best for us lead us into some cruel adventures.
 We believe we must fight as much as we do, and in the overpowering manner we do.
 To judge by our huge military and its supporting industries, our bombs-bursting-in-air jingoism, our top-dogginess vis-à-vis foreigners, and our other patriotic rah-rah, that’s us.
 It’s part of who we are and what we do.
 We find war worthwhile.
 We think that our soldiers who suffer and die in vain pay a justifiable price.
 Same with the suffering and dying we impose on other countries’ soldiers and civilians.
 Those attitudes and behaviors of ours aren’t going to change.”

-Are soldiers suckers, to buy into it?
-Vassal’s answer, and mine, is that often they are.
+Are soldiers suckers, to buy into war as they do?
+Vassal’s answer, and mine, is that they are.
 So are we all, as I have begun to describe.
 In every country and many circumstances, we send our troops into harm’s way unnecessarily, and pay vast sums of money to do so.
 Our leaders encourage, enable, and manage that for us.
 Despite their posturing, they, like the rest of us, have a limited understanding of why, on whose behalf, and toward what end we rouse the dogs of war.
 Like all of us, they inhabit their usual hothouses and echo chambers, from which, amid much waving of flags and other wielding of symbols, they deliver to us the usual justifications, saying that we must ward off present threats to our wellbeing, do what is right, fight against evil, help our friends and allies, protect ourselves against hostile and loathsome foreigners, etc. Even if we do not subscribe to those justifications, we participate in a system that does.
 When it comes to waging war, all of us, whether bellicose or nonviolent, warmongers or pacifists, are in our own ways complicit.

 Am I being disrespectful, unappreciative, and naïve, as well as cynical, unpatriotic, and offensive, to acknowledge all that?
 No doubt, from some perspectives.
 But not from others.